chakrabar/chakrabar.github.io/_posts/articles/2018-02-18-sync-to-async-in-dotnet.md

 **<u>The correct way, check fault on Task wait OR continuation</u>**

-If the asynchronous method/code fails, the task terminates & the exception details are attached to the returned Task.
-To handle the exception, we need to get back the exception by getting a handle back from the task.
+If the asynchronous method/code fails, the task terminates & the exception details are attached to the returned `Task`.
+To handle the exception, we need to get back the exception details by getting a handle back from the task.
 We can check the `IsFaulted` and `Exception` properties on continuation to see if anything went wrong, or handle on `Wait()` or `WaitAll()` or `.Result`.
 Alternatively, if we want to execute some code only if it worked/failed (e.g. log the exception), `ContinueWith()` has an overload that accepts a `TaskContinuationOptions` that can specify when to run the continuation code.

 ```cs
 public void DoAsyncWork_3()